aubrielee/aubrielee.github.io/more.md

 </div>

 <br>
-Subscribe to my posts on Mastodon by signing into your own instance and doing a search for my profile link: [https://verse.aubrielee.com/@Aubrie](https://verse.aubrielee.com/@Aubrie)
+Subscribe to my posts on Mastodon by signing into your existing account and doing a search for my profile link: [https://verse.aubrielee.com/@Aubrie](https://verse.aubrielee.com/@Aubrie)

 or [via RSS](https://verse.aubrielee.com/@Aubrie.rss) with your favorite RSS reader.